Institutional Inventory v. Individual ‘Footprint’

 Travel by faculty, staff, or students generates significant GHG emissions—including travel via bus or plane for conferences, athletic events, and competitions.

 Commuting is a necessary part of the school’s operation, but is not directly controlled by the school or school district.
 These emissions can be significant, especially at larger schools, but there are tremendous variations according to how each person gets to school.
 How many people drive, how many miles they drive to and from school, and the type of vehicle, all matter—but any of these factors can vary from day to day and week to week.
-And the difference between urban, suburban, and rural schools is too great to allow use of an average.
+And the difference between urban, suburban, and rural schools is too great to allow the use of an average.

 For these reasons, the GHG calculator does not include emissions from commuting.
 Instead of investing a lot of time to estimate commuting, we suggest using that time to look at what can be accomplished by changing commuting habits.
 In the next section, we will discuss some ways to reduce commuting and estimate the effect of changes.

-Food is very significant source of GHG emissions, including on-site emissions and the ‘upstream emissions’ generated by farming, transportation, processing, and preparation.
+Food is a very significant source of GHG emissions, including on-site emissions and the ‘upstream emissions’ generated by farming, transportation, processing, and preparation.
 It would be valuable to include these, but there is no easy way to calculate or even estimate the total, because it varies according to types of food, supplier, growing methods, distance traveled, types of processing, and how and where the food is prepared—which can be difficult to identify and can vary from day to day and week to week.
 It’s important to explore ways to improve food, reduce emissions, and estimate the effect of changes.

 In the next section, we’ll look at how to use the inventory results.